-The San Bernardino Council of Governments (SBCOG) and SBCTA will continue to support a number of regional matters important to the future of San Bernardino County, by working with our Congressional Delegation to strengthen the region's advocacy on transportation, environment, energy, economy and health.
+SBCOG and SBCTA will continue to support a number of regional matters important to the future of San Bernardino County, by working with our Congressional Delegation to strengthen the region's advocacy on transportation, housing, environment, energy, economy and health.

-- Postpone federal air quality standard deadlines in the South Coast Basin in order to allow for a more realistic implementation timeframe given the current forecast of available technology and funding options.
-Or, remove the penalty of lost Federal transportation funding resulting from issues (e.g. heavy duty truck and train emissions) not addressed by Federal regulations. - Implement an ultra-low nitrogen oxide (NOx) standard to reduce NOx emissions from heavy trucks and simplify air quality regulations and requirements. - Increase the amount and proportion of Congestion Mitigation and Air Quality (CMAQ) funds received by the State of California and ensure that the funds flow to county transportation commissions. - Create utility planning and upgrades of electrical infrastructure to support fleet conversion and possible rail electrification programs. - Protect funding sources for congestion relief and pollution reduction related to the transportation sector. - Secure funds to facilitate the conversion of public sector fleets to alternative fuels to meet local, state, and federal fleet conversion mandates, and provide for the replacement of aging alternative fuel fleets. - Incentivize, attract, retain, and grow businesses as well as employment opportunities in San Bernardino County. - Collaborate with public and private sector stakeholders on policy and funding matters that enhance economic development and quality of life in the Inland Empire region. - Support the expansion of federal Opportunity Zones to incentivize private investment in disadvantaged communities throughout San Bernardino County.
+- Encourage federal programs that support the advancement of social and racial equity within communities throughout San Bernardino County. - Postpone federal air quality standard deadlines in the South Coast Basin in order to allow for a more realistic implementation timeframe given the current forecast of available technology and funding options.
+Or, remove the penalty of lost Federal transportation funding resulting from issues (e.g. heavy duty truck and train emissions) not addressed by Federal regulations. - Implement an ultra-low nitrogen oxide (NOx) standard to reduce NOx emissions from heavy trucks and simplify air quality regulations and requirements. - Protect funding sources for congestion relief and pollution reduction related to the transportation sector. - Secure funds to facilitate the conversion of public sector fleets to alternative fuels to meet local, state, and federal fleet conversion mandates, and provide for the replacement of aging alternative fuel fleets. - Incentivize programs to attract, retain, and grow businesses and employment opportunities in San Bernardino County. - Collaborate with public and private sector stakeholders on policy and funding matters that enhance economic development and quality of life in the Inland Empire region. - Support the expansion of federal Opportunity Zones to incentivize private investment in disadvantaged communities throughout San Bernardino County.